mzazon/awesome-cloud-projects/aws/artifact-management-codeartifact/artifact-management-codeartifact.md

    echo "✅ Configured npm and pip authentication"
    ```

    Package managers are now authenticated and configured to use your private repositories.
-The generated tokens provide secure, temporary access that will automatically expire, requiring periodic re-authentication for enhanced security.
+The generated tokens provide secure, temporary access that will automatically expire after 12 hours, requiring periodic re-authentication for enhanced security.

 7. **Test Package Installation from Public Repositories**: